 This page is designed to provide our supporters, donors, the business community, and the general public about the ACLU of Texas’ work to fight voter suppression.
-Please bookmark and check this page regularly for updates and the latest media coverage.
+Please check this page regularly for updates and the latest media coverage.

 The Latest Updates on Voter Suppression in Texas

 - Nov.
 16: View the press release on our lawsuit challenging Texas' new and unconstitutional electoral maps.

 - Oct.
 14: Explore ACLU National's interactive web tool on the redistricting process and what's at stake.

 - Sept.
 3: View the press release on our lawsuit challenging Senate Bill 1.